 And in this quote.

 Once again, it almost seems as if this is undifferentiated from SAP’s use of indirect access.
-Under indirect access, SAP brings what are phony claims to push companies into buying more SAP.
+Under indirect access, SAP brings what phony claims to push companies into buying more SAP are.

 Why Is Oracle Used?

 Oracle has several different businesses.
 They have the hardware, applications, and databases.
 But their core advantage lies in their database.
-However, the options for both the database itself as well as the hosting now put Oracle’s database in a weak value proposition.
+However, the options for both the database itself and the hosting now put Oracle’s database in a weak value proposition.
 A case can be made for Oracle 11 and 12’s differentiation in the market, but the distinction is for a narrow number of applications.
-If a reset button were hit, and companies were able to select any database they wanted, Oracle’s database dominance would change very quickly.
+If a reset button were hit, and companies could select any database they wanted, Oracle’s database dominance would change very quickly.
 This brings up the following quotation.

 The Problem for Oracle for Oracle Cloud vs. AWS

 The problem with this for Oracle is that databases are Oracle’s core strength.